 Proposed Recommendations – Exception Procedure

-Goal: Where an applicant claims a legitimate interest in a second-level domain name that is reserved from registration either in the Registry Agreement, the goal is to provide a procedure for determining whether the application should proceed to registration.
+Goal: Where an applicant claims a legitimate interest in a second-level domain name that is reserved from registration in the Registry Agreement, the goal is to provide a procedure for determining whether the application should proceed to registration.
+Some members have expressed deep concern with the operability of process-heavy exemption procedures that may have a great potential to impede rights and legitimate interests unduly.

 General Principles: The procedure must: